heidihoward/distributed-consensus-reading-list/README.md

     * featured in [the morning paper](https://blog.acolyer.org/2015/01/27/zookeeper-wait-free-coordination-for-internet-scale-systems/)
 * Windows Azure Storage: a highly available cloud storage service with strong consistency, SOSP 2011 [[acmdl](https://dl.acm.org/citation.cfm?id=2043571),[pdf](https://webcourse.cs.technion.ac.il/236802/Spring2018/ho/WCFiles/Azure_Cloud_Storage.pdf)]
 * Megastore: Providing Scalable, Highly Available Storage for Interactive Services, CIDR 2011 [[pdf](http://cidrdb.org/cidr2011/Papers/CIDR11_Paper32.pdf)]
-  * seems to use an unusual definition of Multi-Paxos where each instance is district but the 1a/1b messages for slot i is piggybacked onto 2a2/b for i-1
+  * Megastore uses SMR with witnesses, replicas that participate in log replication but do not run a state machine and read-only replicas that only run a state machine.
+This paper seems to use an unusual definition of Multi-Paxos where each instance is district but the 1a/1b messages for slot i is piggybacked onto 2a2/b for slot i-1.
-  * uses SMR with witnesses, replicas which participate in log replication but do not run a state machine and read-only replicas which only run a state machine.
 * Zab: High-performance broadcast for primary-backup systems, DSN 2011 [[acmdl](https://dl.acm.org/citation.cfm?id=2056409),[pdf](https://knowably-attachments.s3.amazonaws.com/u/55b69a1ce4b00ab397d67250/7c8734d3cf02154499a9b3161ef9f575/Zab_2011.pdf)]
   * featured in [the morning paper](https://blog.acolyer.org/2015/03/09/zab-high-performance-broadcast-for-primary-backup-systems/)
   * Widely utilized Apache licensed open source project written in Java [project website](https://zookeeper.apache.org)